jordan-lenchitz/yourstruly/README.md

 Paper presented at  <a href="https://nola2022.ams-sem-smt.org/">AMS-SEM-SMT New Orleans 2022</a>.

-Visualizations and audio examples are labeled by the quartet in question (Vine Street or Horizon) and then a letter code to identify the arrangement sung (A-D).
+Visualizations and recordings are labeled by the quartet in question (Vine Street or Horizon) and then a letter code to identify the arrangement sung (A-D).
 Vine Street - A1 and Horizon - A1 and A2 are the examples featured in the paper.

 For more on formant tuning in barbershop, see: